StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 During an invocation of a monitor function, the parameter value is interpreted and instantiated beforehand with all of the requisite validations applied to it.
 Assuming it passes type and value validations, it will become available in the body of the function as a global value of the same name, with the assigned value.

+{% hint style="info" %}
+* Parameters marked as `required` in the monitor function STJ definition must be supplied at least once.
+If a parameter is not `required`, then it can be optionally omitted.
+* Parameters marked as `multiple` in the monitor function STJ definition can be supplied more than once, meaning that they represent a set of values.
+{% endhint %}

 **Common parameters**

 Descriptions of parameters that are commonly used by monitor functions can be found below: